 \header{Tool Sequence Patterns in Successful vs Unsuccessful Repairs} To understand how repair strategies differ between successful and unsuccessful attempts, we analyze tool sequence patterns using a sliding window approach with $w=3$.
 A relatively short window ($w=3$) is chosen to capture local action dependencies without diluting interpretability across longer and more variable trajectories.
 Additional results for window sizes $w=4$ and $w=5$ are included in our replication package.

 We extract consecutive 3-step tool invocations from each trajectory and count pattern frequencies for the two lowest-performing agents, \qwencode and \geminicli.
 Figures~\ref{fig:qwen_pass_fail_sequences} and \ref{fig:gemini_pass_fail_sequences} show the top five patterns separated by repair outcome (abbreviated as WR=WRITE, RD=READ, TST=TEST, BLD=BUILD, NAV=NAVIGATE, SC=SEARCH\_CONTENT).
-The distribution of tool-use patterns follows a long-tail characteristic, with a large number of distinct sequences occurring infrequently.
+The distribution of tool-use patterns exhibits a long-tail characteristic, with many distinct sequences occurring infrequently.
 We report both frequency counts and normalized percentages for the most frequently observed patterns to aid interpretability.
 The relatively low percentages stem from the extensive diversity of distinct action sequences.

 \qwencode exhibits navigation overhead in both successful and unsuccessful repairs.
-The most frequent pattern is NAVIGATE $\rightarrow$ TEST $\rightarrow$ NAVIGATE (4.13\% successful, 2.93\% unsuccessful).
+The most frequent pattern is NAVIGATE $\rightarrow$ TEST $\rightarrow$ NAVIGATE (\changeinline{4.12\%} successful, \changeinline{2.90\%} unsuccessful).
 NAVIGATE appears in 3/5 successful patterns and 4/5 unsuccessful patterns.
-WRITE $\rightarrow$ NAVIGATE $\rightarrow$ BUILD occurs at 2.64\% in successful repairs and 2.86\% in unsuccessful repairs.
+WRITE $\rightarrow$ NAVIGATE $\rightarrow$ BUILD occurs at \changeinline{2.38\%} in successful repairs and \changeinline{2.64\%} in unsuccessful repairs.
 Navigation overhead persists regardless of outcome.